danielurra/generates-a-stream-from-a-collection/README.md

 				System.out.println(s + " "); //
 			}
 		}
-		/*
-		 * The stream() operation at (1) generates a stream based on the elements from
-		 * the collection.
-The map() operation at (2) parses the string elements to a
-		 * Year object, as defined by the lambda expression that implements the Function
-		 * interface.
-The filter() operation at (3) performs a filtering of the elements
-		 * in the stream that are after the year 2000, as defined by a lambda expression
-		 * that implements the Predicate interface.
-The forEach() operation at (4)
-		 * performs an action on each stream element, as defined by a lambda expression
-		 * that implements the Consumer interface.
-The loop-based solution specifies how
-		 * the operations should be performed.
-The stream-based solution states what
-		 * operations should be performed, qualified by the implementation of an
-		 * appropriate functional interface.
-Stream-based solutions to many problems can
-		 * be elegant and concise compared to their iteration-based counterparts.
-		 */

 		System.out.println("Stream-based solution:");
 		// Stream-based solution:
 		List<String> values2 = List.of("2001", "1999", "2021", "1111", "1112", "1113");